Out of stock

 ItemDetails

-End PointCentral End Point in Oaxaca City – same as the meeting point.
+End PointCentral End Point in Oaxaca City.
+Same as the meeting point.

-DurationUp to 7 hours
+DurationUp to 8 hours

 Physical LevelLow – This experience involves minimal walking, approximately 30 minutes

-Cultural RatingModerate – a good balance of cultural history, and engaging with locals.
+Cultural RatingModerate – A good balance of cultural history and engaging with locals

-Ages18+ (minors to be accompanied by adults/guardians)
+Ages18+ (minors to be accompanied by adults or guardians)

 Group SizePublic – Min 10, Max 18